Dan Goodwin: Torre Telefónica Chile

-On March 1, 2014, Goodwin scaled the Torre Telefónica Chile in Santiago, Chile to establish a new world record of 433 ft for the longest lead climb on a single rope.
+On March 1, 2014, Goodwin scaled the Torre Telefónica Chile in Santiago, Chile, to establish a new world record of 433 ft for the longest lead climb on a single rope.
 On average, the safety anchors were 4 to 6 floors apart, raising the possibility of a 180 ft fall or more.
 Commentators believed the weight of the rope (42 lb) made his ascent considerably more dangerous.
 The ascent was recorded for a TV show that was planned to be aired in the fall of 2014.

+History of building climbs

 Rock and sports climbing

 As a rock climber, Goodwin made several first ascents.
 Frequently, he broke with rock climbing tradition by climbing without a rope, performing acrobatic maneuvers including the one arm fly-off and flag maneuver.
 In response to those in the rock climbing community who called Goodwin's acrobatic moves "stunts", and therefore unworthy of recognition, Goodwin stated he was "sport climbing" and not bound by the rules of traditional rock climbing.

 Rock climber Jeff Lowe, along with Dick Bass, the owner of the Snowbird ski resort, invited Goodwin to build the climbing wall for the world's first International Sport Climbing Championship held at Snowbird, Utah, United States, in 1988.
 Goodwin did not participate in the championship, serving instead as a commentator for CBS Sports.